December 14

 The Spalding Zi/O basketball is a great indoor and outdoor multipurpose basketball.
 It can be used on any court and is tough enough for long-term use.

 We recommend you take care of this basketball and store it properly.
 Poor storage, along with using it inside and outside, consistently can shorten the lifespan.
-The Spalding Zi/O basketball is official NBA size and weight and comes inflated and ready to play as soon as the package is opened.
+The Spalding Zi/O basketball is the official NBA size and weight and comes inflated and ready to play as soon as the package is opened.

 Conclusion

-Basketballs overtime will develop lumps through consistent use.
+Basketballs, over time, will develop lumps through consistent use.
 This consistent use will often soften the basketball’s bladder.

 Take care of your basketball and store it properly, so the ball maintains its durability and uniform shape.